mollyIV/mollyIV.github.io/README.md

-This repo contains the full source code for the mollyIV website.
+This repository contains the complete source code for the mollyIV website.

 ## License